ChrisYx511/unraid-templates/README.md

 # unraid-templates
-Docker and plugin templates for unRAID
+Docker and plugin templates for unRAID.

+Add `https://github.com/ChrisYx511/unraid-templates` into `Template repositories` and hit `Add Container`.